KevinB-a/pendu/README.md

 when number of error equal 8 you loose.

 this project learn me to manage my time , organize my work, reach of variable and file manipulation

+and work in distance